 Metered dose inhalers (MDIs): How to use one when you have COPD

-A metered dose inhaler, also known as an MDI, aerosol inhaler or puffer, is a device for delivering a dose of medicine to the lungs for conditions like COPD.
+A metered dose inhaler, also known as an MDI, aerosol inhaler or puffer, is a device for delivering a dose of a drug to the lungs for conditions like COPD.

-The medicine is held in a pressurised canister inside a plastic case, with a mouthpiece attached.
+The drug is held in a pressurised canister inside a plastic case, with a mouthpiece attached.

 With an MDI, you press on the device while inhaling the COPD medication directly into your lungs.
 Another type of MDI is “breath-actuated”.
 This means that it triggers automatically to deliver a dose when you breathe in, without you having to co-ordinate the pressing of the canister.
 You then have to re-set the inhaler so it will work the next time.
 The portability of MDI’s make them easy to use anywhere at anytime.
 MDIs use a chemical propellant to push medication out of the inhaler.
 The common propellant is heptafluoropropane (HFA).
 The harmful CFCs that were damaging to the ozone layer have now been phased out.